 Departmental Scholarships.
 The School of Communication has a limited number of scholarships, some of which are available to graduate students (in competition with undergraduate students).
-You may contact the Graduate Coordinator for information about these scholarships, as well as the Chair of the School of Communication

-Scholarship Committee.
-Applications are generally due around February 1 of each year for scholarships for the following academic year.
+Contact the Graduate Coordinator for information about these scholarships, or the Chair of the School of Communication Scholarship Committee.
+Applications are generally due around February 1 of each year.